pwbriggs/music-assistant.github.io/docs/player-support/snapcast.md

 ## Snapdroid for Snapcast on Android

 Snapdroid is an Android app designed for use with Snapcast.
 It can be found on the Google Play Store.

-<h3>Installation Steps:</h3>

-1. **Open Google Play Store:**
-   - On your Android device, open the Google Play Store.

-2. **Search for Snapdroid:**
-   - Use the search bar within the Play Store to look for "Snapdroid."

-3. **Select and Install:**
-   - Find the Snapdroid app in the search results.
-   - Tap on the app to view its details.
-   - Click the "Install" button to download and install the app.

-4. **Accept Permissions:**
-   - During the installation process, the app may request certain permissions.
-Review them and click "Accept" if you're comfortable with the permissions.

-5. **Wait for Installation:**
-   - The app will be downloaded and installed on your device.
-Wait for the process to complete.

-6. **Open Snapdroid:**
-   - Once installed, you can open Snapdroid from your app drawer or home screen.